akomic/kubectl-aws-nodes/README.md

 The plugin:
 1. Connects to your Kubernetes cluster using your current kubectl context
 2. Retrieves node information via the Kubernetes API
+3. Gets instance type from node labels (`node.kubernetes.io/instance-type`)
-3. Extracts EC2 instance IDs from node `spec.providerID` fields
+4. Extracts EC2 instance IDs from node `spec.providerID` fields
-4. Queries AWS EC2 API to get instance details
+5. For wide output: Queries AWS EC2 and Auto Scaling APIs to get ASG details
-5. Combines and displays the information in a table format
+6. Combines and displays the information in a table format

+**AWS credentials are only required for wide output** (to show ASG information).
+Default and top outputs work with just Kubernetes access.